LunarWatcher/upm/docs/Managing-upm.md

 Manually installing the upm is standard procedure; clone, download a zip of, or otherwise download the source code (available on [GitHub](https://github.com/LunarWatcher/upm)) into somewhere you feel makes sense, and `cmake .. && make && sudo make install` when you've ensured you have the appropriate dependencies.

+#### Paths

+Note that the manual installation does not include convenient path setting tools; the dotfiles for your favorite shell have to be amended to include /opt/upm-active/bin to be able to use any activated packages.

+Legacy versions of upm used /usr/local instead, but due to rampant conflicts on one machine when installing Python, the binaries were moved.

 ### Install scripts

 Upm comes with an download and install script that downloads the source code, sets up the venv, compiles, and installs upm.